rahul-gharat/dronahq-docs/docs/reference/connectors/shell-script.md

 a.
 Access the Controls section and introduce the appropriate control for displaying the data.

 b.
-Navigate to `Data Bind Options -> Quick Select -> Database Queries`.
+Navigate to `Data Bind Options -> Quick Select -> Connector Library.`.

 c.
 Opt for the Shell Script connector and choose the command that aligns with your data retrieval goals.